 1. Colt Combat Elite

 It comes with low mount sights that are designed for concealed carry, so shooters can aim accurately without worrying about their sights snagging on a concealed holster.
 It also has a National Match barrel, which boosts its accuracy.
-Those features combine with good ergonomics to produce an accurate and comfortable pistol that most shooters can put to good use in any situation.
+Those features combine with sound ergonomics to produce an accurate and comfortable pistol that most shooters can put to good use in any situation.

 Making The Right Choice

-It’s hard to go wrong with a 1911, but it is worth spending the time to find the best 1911 pistol for you.
+It’s hard to go wrong with a 1911, but it is worth spending the time to find one of the best 1911 pistols for you.
 The choice will depend on your needs since each variant is suited for a different budget and use.